Slicer/Slicer/Docs/user_guide/settings.md

 -  Gray: module not loaded because it has been ignored (unchecked)
 -  Red: module failed to load.
 There are multiple reasons why a module can fail to load.

-Look at startup [log outputs](https://www.slicer.org/wiki/Documentation/Nightly/SlicerApplication/ErrorLog) to have more informations.
+Look at startup [log outputs](https://www.slicer.org/wiki/Documentation/Nightly/SlicerApplication/ErrorLog) to have more information.
 If a module is not loaded in Slicer (ignored or failed), all dependent modules won't be loaded.
 You can verify the dependencies of a module in the tooltip of the module.

 You can filter the list of modules by untoggling in the advanced (>>) panel the "To Load", "To Ignore", "Loaded", "Ignored" and "Failed" buttons.